-You know what this has been a dilema of mine for a while.
+You know what this has been a dilemma of mine for a while.
 I have considered offering a paid for service for reviewing WordPress products, charge XXX for an in-depth review and such.
-I know other websites reviewing products do do this.
+I know other websites reviewing products do this.

 So I have taken the steps to nick this in the bud so to speak.
-All I will ask as a payment for a review is that you tweet it or like it on Facebook.
-I don’t want to sully my integrity by offering paid reviews, personally for me it just doesn’t work.
+All I will ask for a payment for a review is that you tweet it or like it on Facebook.
+I don’t want to sully my integrity by offering paid reviews, personally, for me, it just doesn’t work.
 Nothing against other sites that do this, nothing at all.
-For me it’s not something I care to offer.
+For me, it’s not something I care to offer.

 Do you only review premium products?

 Fair question, nope.
 I do actually review free and commercial plugins, there are so many wonderful free and of course commercial themes/plugins available in the WordPress eco-system that I will review both.